rajesh-nitc/test-backend/README.md

 # genai-function-calling-api

 This API supports function calling with chat history stored in GCS.
-The last two turns of conversation are retrieved and fed to the model to ensure context-aware, multi-turn responses.
+User history from the same day is provided to the model to maintain multi-turn context.

 ## Features